At Bentley High Street, we believe in celebrating excellent learning as well as achievement.

 Claxton devised 4 R’s of Building Learning Power: Resilience, Resourcefulness, Reflectiveness and Reciprocity.
 As a school, we took this idea and developed our own Learning Monsters, bespoke for our children.

 Resilience became Resilient Ricky, Resourcefulness became Fix it Fiona/Fred, Reflectiveness became Thoughtful Theodore and Reciprocity became Empathetic Ethel and Listening Larry.
+We then also created Learning Monsters for our Foundation children.

 Children were then asked to think of what characteristics each of these Learning Monsters would show.
 All the ideas in this booklet were thought of by children, for children at Bentley High Street Primary School.